starkinfra/sdk-php/README.md

 print_r($infraction);
 ```

-### Patch an Pix infraction
+### Patch a PixInfraction

 A received Pix Infraction can be confirmed or declined by patching its status.
-After an Pix Infraction is patched, its status changes to closed.
+After a Pix Infraction is patched, its status changes to closed.

 ```php
 use StarkInfra\PixInfraction;